- Hi! I am Ayush Sharma a qualified Chartered Accountant and Company Secretary from India.

 With all this support and motivation, I continued in this spirit and passed all my exams with an All-India Rank.
 Qualifying as a Chartered Accountant from the prestigious ICAI was a dream come true!

 This failure proved to be a big learning.
-It taught me – To never lose focus on the target which we set for ourselves even if there are temporary setbacks.
+It taught me – To never lose focus on the target that we set for ourselves, even if there are temporary setbacks.

 Also a big Thank You to my very good friend who kept encouraging me in challenging times!